Trip Leaders: Ms Justine Oliver & Mr Ben Woods

 Please note that parents are responsible for the arrangement of visas if required.
+Visas MUST be obtained IN ADVANCE of the trip even if the Visa on arrival option if valid for travel to your child’s destination.
 Please ensure that your child’s passport is valid for a minimum period of 6 months from the date of departure from their destination.

 Tiger Trail Outdoor Adventure, a Fair Trek certified company based in Luang Prabang, has agreed to promote the Eco-Bungalow as part of their community based tourism projects.
 The tour operator will guide small groups to the village and after each visit ensure that payments to the Eco-Bungalow and the village fund are made accordingly.